gnames/bayes/README.md

 	// for chocolate and star-shaped cookie it is more likely to come from
 	// Jar2.
 	fmt.Printf("Prior odds for Jar1 are %0.2f\n", oddsPrior)
-	fmt.Printf("The cookie came from %s, with odds %0.2f\n", res.MaxLabel, res.MaxOdds)
+	fmt.Printf("The cookie came from %s, with odds %0.2f\n", res.MaxClass, res.MaxOdds)
 	// Output:
 	// Prior odds for Jar1 are 1.67
 	// The cookie came from Jar2, with odds 7.50